MbqIIB/notes/BPM/BPM_URLs.md

+## The below information is validated for IBM BPM v8.5.5

 #### BPM URLs.
 Reference: [Configuring IBM BPM endpoints to match your topology](http://www-01.ibm.com/support/knowledgecenter/SSFPJS_8.5.5/com.ibm.wbpm.imuc.stbpm.doc/topics/tsec_thirdpartyauthentication_endpointservice.html?lang=en)
 * The URLs computed and returned from all BPM applications (Lombardi) are organized into three generic scenarios and for each scenario and set of URL computation strategies are defined.
 The following are the scenarios
   * EXTERNAL_CLIENT: intended for non-relative URLs to be used by clients outside the data center, such as web browsers or process designer